The Drowsy Driver Problem

-Experts warn, however, that any solution or system a workplace implements only helps during work hours.
+Experts warn that any solution or system a workplace implements only helps during work hours.

 “[An FRMS] may capture and mitigate the symptom of fatigue, namely falling asleep, but it will not necessarily impact the decisions that are made about behaviors related to sleep, fatigue and alertness outside of work.”
 (Caterpillar)

-This is where driver habit and lifestyle come into play and must partner with what the workplace does.
+This is where driver habits and lifestyle come into play and must partner with what the workplace does.
 Normal driver fatigue comes from three categories of what Amerisafe defines as “stress categories.”

 - Physical factors such as temperature and vibration.

-- Physiological factors such as poor or inadequate sleep, drugs, and alcohol, or irregular eating habits.
+- Physiological factors include poor or inadequate sleep, drugs and alcohol, or irregular eating habits.